Who Can Be Held Responsible for a Truck Accident?

 - Non-economic damages like pain and suffering, disfigurement, emotional distress, and others

-In both South Carolina and North Carolina, victims in injury accidents could be eligible to recover compensation for both economic and non-economic damages.
-It is important to note that punitive damages (which are only awarded in cases involving gross negligence) in North Carolina are capped at either $250,000 or three times the amount of actual damages (whichever is greater).
+In South Carolina, victims in injury accidents could be eligible to recover compensation for both economic and non-economic damages.
+It is important to note that punitive damages (which are only awarded in cases involving gross negligence) are capped at either $250,000 or three times the amount of actual damages (whichever is greater).

-How Long Do You Have to File a Truck Accident Claim?
+How Long Do You Have to File a Tractor Trailer Accident Injury Claim?

 Because truck accident claims require so much investigation, collection and preservation of evidence, and evaluation of the different parties’ actions, it is crucial that you hire an attorney as soon as possible to get started on your case.
 Your attorney can conduct a thorough investigation, negotiate with the insurance companies, and if a fair settlement is not offered, file a lawsuit within the state’s required time limit.

 Some of the most common causes of truck accidents include: